- Written by Dr.Mehmet Demircioglu

 A history of fainting should change the plan, not stay hidden.
 A careful plan can include slower position changes, observation after standing, food and fluid instructions, support during breaks, and a safer decision about driving or flying.

-The safest result is not only a good hairline.
+The result I care about is not only a good hairline.
 It is getting through surgery, recovery, and travel without preventable harm.
 If dizziness or fainting appears, slow the process down until the body is safe enough to continue.